g-reijia/eco_genomics_2025/final_project/finalproject_notes.md

 -   Combined reads worked, yay!

 -   Tried to index the reference transcriptome but for some reason I am not getting it right.
 Will need to ask Melissa or Steve what's up with that

+#### November 20, 2025

+-   Figured out the indexing issues and wrote a bash script to index, map and quantify read, and prepare a counts matrix file to be imported into DESeq2.

+-   Each of the scripts can be found in `myscripts/` folder, titled `index_spruce.sh` and `salmon_spruce.sh`.

+#### December 2, 2025

+-   Began writing DESeq2 monster Rmd script used to visualize reads and variation in the sequences.
+Visualized global variation in gene expression using PCA, which showed some general clustering of genes from the same source climate.

+-   From initial analyses using data from each harvest days (and talking to Steve and Max about it), there were minimal up- and down-regulated genes in days 0 and 5.
+Decided to subset to only include data from harvest day 10.

+-   I could not for the life of me figure out how to read.delim the Pmariana GO annotations file for functional enrichment, so I generated volcano plots to show up- and down-regulated genes using the contrast groups generated from DESeq2 analysis.

+#### December 4-8, 2025

+-   After looking at the volcano plots for forever and doing our final presentations in class, I received some very helpful feedback from Melissa about manually changing the contrasts instead of utilizing the groups that were generated from DESeq2.

+    -   I could either do a comparison of both source climate across each treatment group or do a pairwise comparison of CoolWet vs. HotDry.
+I decided to do the former.

+-   Maddie also helped me properly read in the Pmariana GO annotations file!

+-   When I initially ran my functional enrichment, there were so many issues!!
+When I compared each contrast to one another, I kept on getting a warning message that said "No enrichment can pe performed - there are no feasible GO terms!" for 4 out of the 6 contrasts I was comparing which was strange.
+I ended up getting help from Maddie, Melissa, and Steve who helped me with the following:

+    -   Maddie - helped me properly read in the dataframes I will need for functional enrichment.

+    -   Melissa - read over my `DESeq2ToTopGo_spruce.Rmd` file to look at any mistakes in the code.
+Helped me figure out issues with merging the dataframes.

+    -   Steve - read over read over my `DESeq2ToTopGo_spruce.Rmd` file to look at any mistakes in the code and helped me realize that instead of reading in a semi-colon separated file, I was reading in a comma-separated file.

+-   The helped I received fixed everything and I got functional enrichment to work!
+Thanks Maddie, Melissa, and Steve.
+I was then able to generate .txt files with geneID and GO terms to input into REViGO.